icod6/house_price_prediction/docs/README.md

     Real-time predictions with a simple web interface.

-    Features used for prediction: Total Bedrooms, Total bathrooms, Longitude, Latitude.
+    Features used for prediction: Number of Bedrooms, Number of bathrooms, Ara in sqft, Longitude, Latitude.

 ## Model